Coping With Mental Health Issues During Pregnancy

 Oftentimes feelings of emotional stress predate the pregnancy.

-Emotions are usually a good gauge for distress: feeling down, anxious, or overwhelmed.
+• Emotions are usually a good gauge for distress: feeling down, anxious, or overwhelmed.

 ℹ️ Since pregnancy is an emotionally and physically intense experience, it may cause symptoms to worsen.
 However, the opposite reaction is also possible.
-Some women draw new strength from their pregnancy, resulting in an improvement of their mental state.
+Some women draw new strength from their pregnancy, resulting in an improvement in their mental state.

 Taking Antidepressants During Pregnancy